 You may think I’m slow.
 I prefer thoughtful.
 If you’ve never met me, you haven’t yet learned that I like being well-informed about all available options.
 At a certain point during this video-making endeavor, discouragement set in.
 I became overwhelmed by the wide array of opinions and advice I received from well-meaning friends and peers from both ends of the spectrum:

 Making a video is easy!
 Just use your iPhone and upload it to YouTube.
 It’ll go viral.

-The folks who shared this with me are the same people who wouldn’t consider paying designers for our expertise—forgoing professional help in favor of creating something good enough on their own.
+The folks who shared this with me are the same people who wouldn’t consider paying designers for our expertise.
+They would forgo professional help in favor of creating something “good enough” on their own.
 While I do agree that this can work swimmingly for some, particularly in the meme-driven, fast-paced world of social media, I rejected this option because I’ve seen it create more pain than results.
 I used to think I could, and should, do everything myself—not anymore!
 Plus, my video was never intended to go viral.

 Making a video is hard and requires a seasoned professional with film equipment and lots of it, as well as expert editing skills.